chrisemunt/mgsql/README.md

        do ^%mgsql

        MGSQL by M/Gateway Developments Ltd.
-       Version: 1.2; Revision 12 (3 January 2021) %mgsql
+       Version: 1.2; Revision 13 (5 January 2021) %mgsql

 ### Other M systems

-All routines are held in **/m/mgsql.ro**, use an appropriate utility to install them in the Manager then change to your development UCI and check the installation:
+All routines are held in **/m/mgsql.ro**, use an appropriate utility to install them in the Manager UCI then change to your development UCI and check the installation:

        do ^%mgsql

        MGSQL by M/Gateway Developments Ltd.
-       Version: 1.2; Revision 12 (3 January 2021) %mgsql
+       Version: 1.2; Revision 13 (5 January 2021) %mgsql

 ## Executing SQL statements from the YottaDB/M command line